Donegal Bluestack Way – 9 Days

 - Day 1 / Donegal Town

-- Take public transport from Dublin to Donegal Town where you will spend you next two nights.
-Public transport takes approximately 3 hours 30 min Overnight Donegal Town
+Take public transport from Dublin to Donegal Town where you will spend the next two nights.
+Public transport takes approximately 3 hours 30 minutes from Dublin.

 - Day 2 / Owenboy to Donegal Town

-- Your tour of the Donegal and Bluestack Way starts with a taxi transfer to the townland of Owenboy.
-The trail takes you back across the foothills of Banagher to cross the River Eglish and along by the beautiful shores of Lough Eske, finishing back in Donegal Town.
-Distance: 19.2 Km; Ascent: 477 m.
-Approximate walking time; 5 to 6 hours
+Your tour of the Donegal and Bluestack Way starts with a taxi transfer to the townland of Owenboy.
+The trail takes you back across the foothills of Banagher to cross the River Eglish and along by the beautiful shores of Lough Eske, arriving back into Donegal Town.

 - Day 3 / Owenboy to the village of Glenties

-- The trail takes you along an old bog road and through farmland that takes you on a beautiful section across the foothills of the Bluestacks Mountains to finish your day in the village of Distance: 21.6 Km, Ascent 624 m, approximate walking time, 6 to 7 hours
+The scenic trail takes you along an old bog road, through farmland and across the foothills of the Bluestacks Mountains to finish your day in the village of Glenties.

 - Day 4 / Rest Day in the Glenties